Unboxed-Software/solana-course/content/token22-in-the-client.md

 )
 ```

-NOTE: After you fetch the owning account, it may be a good idea to save that owner and associate it with the mints/tokens you are handling.
+NOTE: After you fetch the owning program, it may be a good idea to save that owner and associate it with the mints/tokens you are handling.

 # Lab - Add Extension Token support to a script